rule

 Text 2

-Right there engaged Govinda in a dance [a râsa, or sport] in which the faithful jewels among women satisfied joined in linking their arms together.
+Right there engaged Govinda in a dance [a rāsa, or sport] in which the faithful jewels among women satisfied joined in linking their arms together.
+(Vedabase)

-Text 3-4:
+Text 3-4

-The festive play commenced with the gopîs in a circle that was decorated with, in their midst, Krishna, the Controller of the Mystic Union, who held the women, two by two present beside Him, by their necks.
+The festive play commenced with the gopīs in a circle that was decorated with, in their midst, Krishna, the Controller of the Mystic Union, who held the women, two by two present beside Him, by their necks.
 At that moment was the sky crowded by hundreds of celestial carriers belonging to the denizens of heaven and their wives whose minds were carried away in the eagerness of their respect.
+(Vedabase)

 Text 5

 Kettledrums then resounded and a rain of flowers fell down while the chief singers of heaven with their wives sang of His immaculate glories.
+(Vedabase)

 Text 6

-In the circle of the dance there was a great rumor of the bracelets, ankle and waist bells of the women being together with their Beloved.
+In the circle of the dance there was a great rumor of the bracelets, ankle bells and waist bells of the women being together with their Beloved.

 Text 7

-In the midst of the dancing gopîs, Lord Krishna appeared most brilliant, like an exquisite sapphire in the midst of golden ornaments.
+The Supreme Lord, the son of Devakī, there with them appeared as handsomely splendid as an exquisite [blue] sapphire in the midst of golden ornaments.
 (Vedabase)

 Text 8

 The way they placed their feet, by the gestures of their hands, their smiles and playful eyebrows and their bending waists; by their moving breasts, their clothes, their earrings on their necks and their perspiring faces; with the braids of their hair, their belts tied tight and their singing about Him, shone they in the role of Krishna's consorts as streaks of lightening amidst the clouds.
+(Vedabase)

 Text 9

 Loudly sang they by whose song the entire universe is pervaded with their colored throats, dancing joyfully, delighting in their dedication to the touch of Krishna.
+(Vedabase)

 Text 10